charliedondapati/containers/codespace-labs.md

 17. After it is recreated,  refresh the screen and notice that the new record is still there!

-18. To save on system resources, delete the *roar* namespace.
+18. In preparation for the next lab, reset the default namespace back to *default* instead of *roar*.

 ```
-k delete ns roar
+k config set-context --current --namespace=default
 ```

 <p align="center">